ADVANTICS/documentation/products/adm-pc-bp25/docs/theory_of_operation.md

 In this case scenario, the default gains and virtual impedance will work just fine, although transient performance might not be the best.
 You can decide to operate with default parameters, or you can decide to improve transient performance by decreasing both frequency droop and virtual impedance by a factor of 2 or 4, for example.
 Although power sharing will be slightly worse, but still good enough.

-**Case scenario 2: AFEs are used as current sources against the utility grid**
+**Case scenario 2: AFEs are used as current sources against an external AC source**

 In this case, transient performance is less important as the modules behave as current sources.
 Therefore the default values can be used without any problem